Inclusion and SEND

 Further conversations between the Assistant Head for Inclusion, the Class Teacher and parents can be arranged as appropriate to discuss any developing needs.
-Lucy Lock, the Assistant Head for Inclusion (SENDCo), is responsible for overseeing the coordination of any additional support that your child may need.
+Lucy Lock, the Assistant Head for Inclusion (SENCo), is responsible for overseeing the coordination of any additional support that your child may need.

 English as an Additional Language (EAL)

 ‘Pupils with English as an Additional Language (EAL), may also be referred to as bilingual.
 The term ‘bilingual’ refers to pupils who have regular access to more than one language.
 This group includes a wide range of experiences, from Newly Arrived to more advanced learners of English.’

 Taken from EMA network guidance ‘Supporting Pupils with English as an Additional Language’.

 Further info : Milton Keynes - Ethnic Minority Achievement

 More able pupils are children that are working at a level exceptionally higher than expected.
 These pupils will work on deepening their knowledge and understanding further with the support of the class teacher through questioning and appropriate work related activities.
 They may join other more able children for workshops and lessons throughout the week.